BenChurch/Winter2017/CISC848/Implementation/ReadMe.txt

 This file is also large, so I have not included it either, but will find a way to share it upon request.

 The first python script to use is then selectFromCsv.py It selects a user-defined (at the top of the program) number of lines from the someitems.csv files.
-The lines are selected randomly, subject to non-duplications, and suitability of the entry (it must not be a reserved but unimplemented ID, for example).
+The lines are selected randomly, subject to non-duplication, and suitability of the entry (it must not be a reserved but unimplemented ID, for example).
 These random rows are saved in Data/CVE/randomitems.csv.

 With the random set of CVE entries saved in randonitems.csv, the next step is to parse the entries and generate commands which retrieve the NVD entries corresponding to the CVE IDs.